blockchain-group/DIRECTGO/README.md

 end
 ```

-Same as in the previous example the optimization problem is passed to the algorithm as part of a `P` structure.
+As in the previous example, the optimization problem is passed to the algorithm as part of a `P` structure.
 Once again, only one field of the `P` structure is needed:

 ```matlab
 >> P.f = 'G06';